Tours and Attractions in Erzurum

 Entertainment

-Erzurum is most famous for its nature and winter activities.
+Erzurum is best known for its natural beauty and winter activities.
 One of the most explored ski resorts in the country, Palandöken (Palandöken kayak merkezi) or Ejder 3200, is only a 30-minute drive from the city centre.
-The resort sits at 2,148 metres above sea level, with the peak towering at 3,185 metres, and is a perfect place for skiing and snowboarding.
-The season opens in early December and ends in mid-April, which gives tourists a rather lengthy period for winter holiday opportunities.

 Parks of Erzurum

 One of the most fascinating places in the city is the Ata Park Botanical Garden (Ata Park Botanik Bahçesi).
-Here, you can see a large variety of local species from different plant families.
-Strolling through the paved paths, with multiple bridges built over superficial ponds, makes for a more scenic view.
+Here, visitors can see a large variety of local species from different plant families.
 Due to the high altitude, it is currently the highest Botanical Garden in Turkey.

 Shopping in Erzurum

 Erzurum has a variety of shops where tourists can easily find handmade items and souvenirs.
-Walking around the city, you will see a plethora of small local establishments where you can find memorable merchandise.
 Finding better deals by bargaining with sellers is a widely accepted custom here.

-Other than minor boutiques, Erzurum has a wide variety of shopping centres you can choose from.
+Other than minor boutiques, Erzurum boasts a wide variety of shopping centres to choose from.
 Two of the most highly rated places are:

-- Forum Erzurum—smaller in size, but it has a wide range of shops that offer high-quality items suitable for all tastes.
+- Forum Erzurum – smaller in size, but it has a wide range of shops that offer high-quality items for all tastes.

 Lastly, if you want to get a taste of Erzurum’s local produce, do visit the Kars Bakkaliyesi store.
 This place has shelves and fridges full of nuts, cheese, charcuterie, and many more.
-The store also has a website (www.karsbakkaliyesi.com), where you can get products delivered to other provinces too.
+The store also has a website (www.karsbakkaliyesi.com) where you can have products delivered to other provinces.

 Food in Erzurum